47degrees/fp-with-arrow-videos/scripts/Kleisli.md

 Or, it can be used to replace the Kleisli result.
 In this case, we ignore the original Kleisli result and only get the specified before.
-This is useful if change the result for one of our transformations and get a new result inside a new Kleisli.
+This is useful to change the result for one of our transformations and get a new result inside a new Kleisli.

 # Final